ese-detkin-lab/ese5190-2022-lab2-into-the-void-star/README.md

 ```
 • What role does the pioasm “assembler” play in the example, and how does this interact with CMake?<br>
 Gloss over the details of how the assembly program in the .pio file is translated into a binary program, ready to be loaded into the PIO state machine. pioasm can also be used directly, and has a few features not used by the C++ SDK, such as generating programs suitable for use with the MicroPython PIO library.<br>
+# Reflect on the tools
+•What were some strengths/weaknesses of working with paper?<br>
+It can be easily writen but hard to store and review<br>
+•What were some strengths/weaknesses of working with spreadsheets?<br>
+We can search the information easily but it takes a lot of time to complete<br>